 }

-That’s it!
-We really see that communication via WebSockets, from the point of view of code, is not complicated at all.
-In fact, it is very simple to communicate an ESP32 with a NET6 application in C# via WebSockets.
-In the next entry we will see communication via MQTT.
+That easy!
+We really see that WebSocket communication, from a code perspective, is not complicated at all.
+In fact, it is very simple to connect an ESP32 with a NET6 application in C# via WebSockets.
+In the next post, we will see communication via MQTT.
 Until next time!

 All the code from this post is available for download on Github.